fbpx

-The Kruger National Park is one of the most popular attractions in the world with over a million visitors per year.
+The Kruger National Park is one of the most popular attractions in the world, with over a million visitors per year.

-Although it is a year-round destination it has peak seasons which mostly coincide with the South African public-school holidays which are between June and July and December.
+Although it is a year-round destination, it has peak seasons which mostly coincide with the South African public school holidays which are between June and July and December.

-Easter is the buzziest (and unpleasant) time to be in Kruger.
+Easter is the buzziest (and most unpleasant) time to be in Kruger.
 Massive car pile-ups often occur at sightings causing road obstructions for long periods.

-What is the weather like in Kruger?
+What is the weather like in the Kruger National Park?

 The Kruger Park is an all-year-round destination, each season presenting its fascination.
 It has a hot-subtropical climate with an average year-round temperature of around 25 degrees.